mathewajk/LingTube/youspeak/README.md

 ## Dependencies

-Dependencies are provided in the `requirements/` folder.
+Most dependencies are provided in the `requirements/` folder.
 To install, from the LingTube main directory, run

 `pip install -r requirements/youspeak.txt`

+For the scripts that rely on [pydub](https://github.com/jiaaro/pydub), you will also need to download `ffmpeg` separately, following the instructions [here](https://github.com/jiaaro/pydub#getting-ffmpeg-set-up).
+If you are on MacOS and using Homebrew, you can run

+`brew install ffmpeg`

 For the scripts requiring `parselmouth-praat`, the Praat application is required.
 It can be downloaded from the [Praat website](https://www.fon.hum.uva.nl/praat/).
 If you are on MacOS and using Homebrew, simply run